vyos/vyos-documentation/docs/configexamples/ha.rst

 masqueraded to 203.0.113.1

-For connection between sites, we are running a WireGuard link to two REMOTE routers, and using OSPF over those links to distribute routes.
+For connection between sites, we are running a WireGuard link to two REMOTE routers and using OSPF over those links to distribute routes.
 That remote site is expected to send traffic from anything in 10.201.0.0/16

 VLANs
 -----

-These are the vlans we wll be using:
+These are the vlans we will be using:

 * 50: Upstream, using the 192.0.2.0/24 network allocated by them.
 * 100: 'Public' network, using our 203.0.113.0/24 network.